Handling Difficult People: Dealing with People You Can’t Stand

 How to Deal with Difficult People without Becoming One

-It is estimated the 20–21% of our population can be classified as difficult people.
-No matter where you go there will be at least one to deal with.
+It is estimated the 20–21% of our population can be classified as difficult.
+No matter where you go there will be at least one difficult person to deal with.
 Difficult people look for your buttons.
 They don’t push your buttons; they punch them!
-Identify the “nasty people” and learn how to stop being hurt by them without becoming one of them!
+Identify the “nasty people” and learn how to respond to them without becoming one of them!

-Welchlin keynote presentations provide the dealing with difficult people training materials that gets results.
-Where ever you go there is going to be someone that is difficult.
+Kit Welchlin provides the dealing with difficult people training materials that get results.
 As one of the leading leadership keynote speakers and customer service speakers, Kit has found that the dealing with difficult people training sessions give people hope and ideas on how to handle difficult customers and how to improve customer service.

 Sometimes a coworker can temporarily become difficult and unreasonable.
-Sometimes you have a coworker that becomes difficult permanently.
-Sometime in a multi-generational workplace, intergenerational communication differences can cause difficulty.
-Welchlin keynote presentations can help.
+Sometimes a coworker becomes consistently difficult.
+Sometimes in a multi-generational workplace, intergenerational communication differences can cause difficulty.
+Kit Welchlin’s presentations on handling difficult people can help.

 The dealing with difficult people training provides techniques to minimize the damage to yourself and your organization.
-Being one of the busiest professional keynote speakers in the country, Kit shares strategies in his dealing with difficult people training speeches and seminars that help people with stress management in the workplace.
+Being one of the busiest professional keynote speakers in the country, Kit shares proven strategies that help manage difficult discussions and stressful situations.